-Banks in India have somewhat of a reputation for cumbersome bureaucracy.
-But most of them provide convenient services once expats get through the red tape.
+Banks in India have something of a reputation for cumbersome bureaucracy, but most of them provide convenient services once expats have managed to navigate the red tape.
 Paying taxes can also be challenging but is much easier with the help of a local specialist.

 Money in India